codepath/android_guides/Floating-Action-Buttons.md

 In addition, assuming `xmlns:app="http://schemas.android.com/apk/res-auto` is declared as namespace the top of your layout, you can also define a custom attribute [`fabSize`](http://developer.android.com/reference/android/support/design/widget/FloatingActionButton.html#attr_android.support.design:fabSize) that can reference whether the button should be `normal` or `mini`.

-To place the floating action button, you will use [CoordinatorLayout](http://developer.android.com/reference/android/support/design/widget/CoordinatorLayout.html).
+To place the floating action button, we will use [CoordinatorLayout](http://developer.android.com/reference/android/support/design/widget/CoordinatorLayout.html).
 A CoordinatorLayout helps facilitate interactions between views contained within it, which will be useful later to describe how to animate the button depending on scroll changes.
 For now we can take advantage of a feature in CoordinatorLayout that allows us to hover one element over another.
-We simply need to have the ListView and FloatingActionButton contained within the CoordinatorLayout and use the `layout_anchor` and `layout_anchorGravity` attributes.
+We simply need to have the `ListView` and `FloatingActionButton` contained within the `CoordinatorLayout` and use the `layout_anchor` and `layout_anchorGravity` attributes.

 ```xml
 <android.support.design.widget.CoordinatorLayout